muratk3n/thirdwave/en/tweets/2016/week40.md

 Bingo

 He is also most likely an ESTP, this type usually confuses being obnoxious with being innovative or being "out of the ordinary", "rebellious".
 Their thirst for the near immediate, the shiny rearranges all their priorities demoting their thinking process to the level of amoeba.
 You can kiss good-bye to any chance of a statesman, rounded politician showing up.
 All that combined with a Control Freak?
 Bad news.

-at

-October 04, 2016
+---

 Good news!
-We saved #CETA.
+We saved \#CETA.
 Europe shld learn from this: take the citizens' concerns on board [..]

 Citizens?